BracketSpace/Notification/readme.txt

 = [Next] =
 * [Fixed] Addig the same Notification twice from the Wizard.
 Now Notification hash is regenerated.
+* [Changed] Post triggers now setup properties after checking all the conditions.
+This way second action call with wrong params won't change the trigger state.
+Thanks to Tom Angell.

 = 6.1.3 =
 * [Fixed] Password reset link fatal error when default WordPress notification was disabled.